A Space to Thrive Founding Therapist,

-I am an intersectional, complex trauma specialist, & EMDRIA trained EMDR therapist, Licensed Marriage and Family Therapist, coach, consultant, speaker, and artist.
+I am a queer, cis, intersectional, complex trauma specialist, & EMDRIA trained EMDR therapist, Licensed Marriage and Family Therapist, coach, consultant, speaker, and artist.
 I hold nurturing space for adolescents, adults, professionals, and couples to explore, to heal, and to enrich their lives.
 My clients embody an array of diverse identities across cultures, spirituality and faith practices, genders, sexualities, and abilities.
 It is important to me to work within the framework of your values and I invite you to bring the whole of yourself into our sessions together.
 With compassionate care–centered in truth and kindness–and empowering encouragement I will walk with you through the difficult questions, challenging circumstances, and uncertain seasons you face.
 My pronouns are she/her.

 As a survivor of complex trauma and traumatic grief and loss, I have the personal experience of healing and recovery as well as my professional training and development.
 I have walked the dark path of despair and anger.
 I have and continue to do the grueling work of healing and maintaining wellness.
 I practice what I talk about with my clients and use my own experiences to inform and deepen my empathy.
 I have been razed to the ground and like a Phoenix, I have risen up out of the ashes.